klaus78/Computer-Science-Flashcards/object-oriented.md

 <summary>What the the four core concepts of object oriented programming?</summary>
 The four core concepts of object oriented programming are:

 * **Inheritance:** inheritance means that a child class can inherit the features of a base class and add new features.
+Inheritance is a mechanism for reusing code.
 * **Polymorphism:** polymorphism means "appearing in different forms".
 For example a method in a base class can be overriden in a child class.
 As a result we have two different forms of that method.
 Another example of polymorphism is that we can have the same function with different types of parameters.
 * **Abstraction:** abstraction is a concept in which the code implementation is hidden away from the user.
 For example you can have a `Car` class implementing the `IStart` interface with the `start()` method.
 As users of the class we only care about `Car` implementing the `start()` method and not about any internal variable.
 * **Encapsulation:** encapsulation is a concept that refers to encapsulating some data inside a class by making it private and that data cannot be accessed from outside that class.